jacopoantonello/dmlib/README.md

   [here](https://github.com/jacopoantonello/dmlib/tree/master/doc).
 - Calibration with `dmlib` and control using your *own code*.
 If your DM is directly supported by `dmlib`, then you can use `dmlib`'s calibration GUI to collect the calibration data and to generate a calibration file.
-Then you can load the control matrix from the calibration file and use it in your own code.
-Instead, if your hardware is not directly supported by `dmlib`, you can adjust the data collection script `data_collection.py` in `examples` and collect the calibration data with this script.
+Subsequently you can load the control matrix from the calibration file and use it in your own code.
+Instead, if your hardware is not directly supported by `dmlib`, you can adjust the data collection script `data_collection.py` in the `examples` folder and collect the calibration data with this script.
   Afterwards, you can generate the calibration as shown in the `examples/calibration.py` script.

 ## Installation